 To know means to be familiar with something, to have knowledge of it.
 To explore refers to activities such as going out to, entering, becoming involved, venturing, perceiving, questioning, exerting effort, etc. with respect to something.
-Exploring encompasses all of these ways one has of entering unknown situations so that reliable knowledge can be acquired about such situations.
+Exploring encompasses these ways one has of entering unknown situations so that reliable knowledge can be acquired about such situations.
 That is, through exploring one comes to know something.

 What does personal exploration mean in a vocational orientation context?
-Here the focus is on the youth as a person in his vocational choice development from birth to his entry into a vocation.
-The contents of this personal exploration are (1) the youth's personal potentialities that he is able to actualize adequately, (2) the opportunities for actualizing them, and (3) the resulting level of self-actualization that is accomplished in light of values.
+Here the focus is on the youth as a person in his/her vocational choice development from birth to his/her entry into a vocation.
+The contents of this personal exploration are (1) the youth's personal potentialities which he/she can actualize adequately, (2) the opportunities for actualizing them, and (3) the resulting level of self-actualization which is accomplished in terms of values.
 In addition, there is the question of forms by which these contents can be explored.
-With respect to form, a distinction is made between group and individual exploration, discovery, evaluation, understanding, acceptance and actualization, all of which show an elevation or progression in level during the course of such exploration.
-In essence, personal exploration involves the vocational orienter "knowing" the youth and the youth "knowing" himself.
-This knowing is a necessary preliminary to a more reliable self-actualization and more planned vocational study.
+With respect to form, a distinction is made between group and individual exploration, discovery, evaluation, understanding, acceptance and actualization, which show an elevation or progression in level during the course of such exploration.
+In essence, personal exploration involves the vocational orienter "knowing" the youth and the youth "knowing" him/herself.
+This knowing is a necessary preliminary to a more reliable self-actualization, and more planned vocational study.